avni235/stock-market-prediction/README.md

 # 📈 Stock Price Prediction using LSTM

-This project demonstrates how to build a **Stock Price Prediction Model** using a **Stacked LSTM (Long Short-Term Memory)** architecture in TensorFlow/Keras.
+This project demonstrates how to build a **Stock Price Prediction Model** using a **Stacked LSTM (Long Short-Term Memory)** architecture in TensorFlow.
 It visualizes training/testing data performance and predicts future stock prices for the next 30 days.

 ## 🧰 Tech Stack
 - Python